Gourab-hub/Reactjs-using-Firebase-CRUD/README.md

     },[props.currentId,props.contactObjects])

 ```
-here if currentId is empty that mene there is no is was selected and if there is a value on current id there is else part and the set the values.
+here `if` currentId is empty that mene there is no is was selected and if there is a value on current id there is else part and the `setValues` the values.